Brand Names: Parlodel

 - chest pain, pain when you breathe, fast heart rate, rapid breathing, feeling short of breath (especially when lying down);

 - back pain, swelling in your ankles or feet, urinating less than usual or not at all;

 - confusion, hallucinations, feeling like you might pass out;

-- muscle movements you cannot control, loss of balance or coordination;
+- muscle movements you cannot control, loss of balance or coordination; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation; or
+- nausea, constipation; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You should not use Parlodel if you have uncontrolled high blood pressure, if you have high blood pressure caused by pregnancy (eclampsia or preeclampsia), or if you have recently had a baby and you have a history of coronary artery disease or severe heart disease.
+You should not use Parlodel if you have uncontrolled high blood pressure, if you have high blood pressure caused by pregnancy (eclampsia or preeclampsia), or if you recently had a baby and you have a history of coronary artery disease or severe heart disease.
 You may need to stop taking Parlodel if you become pregnant during treatment.
 Follow your doctor's instructions.

 Tell your doctor right away if you become pregnant while taking bromocriptine.